LeonardoBai12/ProjectMiddleware/impl/ktor-server/Packages.md

 # Package io.lb.impl.ktor.server
 This package contains classes that provide the Ktor HTTP server implementation.

-# Package io.lb.impl.ktor.server.service
+# Package io.lb.impl.ktor.server.model
-This package contains classes that provide services to work with the Ktor HTTP server.
+This package contains classes that provide the model classes to work with the Ktor HTTP server.

 # Package io.lb.impl.ktor.server.service
 This package contains classes that provide utility functions to work with the Ktor HTTP server.